|Vintage Pulp||Oct 16 2021|

 Conte sticks his long nose in various nooks and crannies around Bellevue, makes goo-goo eyes with ward nurse Coleen Gray, and finds himself roomed with a hothead doctor named Steve.
 The murder mystery eventually lands right in his lap when his roommate turns up dead—lucky break that—and an important clue is provided by a nurse played by Peggy “Wow*” Dow.
 We won't tell you how the plot unspools from that point.
 We'll just say The Sleeping City is a functional thriller worth a watch.
 With Conte and Gray on board, it's pretty hard to fail.
-The film premiered this week in 1950.
+The film premiered today in 1950.

 *Not her official nickname.
 That's just how we think of her.